bradgwest/paap/write/paper.md

 ---
-title: "DRAFT - Deep Convolutional Embedded Clustering of Digitized Fine Art"
+title: "Deep Convolutional Embedded Clustering of Digitized Fine Art"
 author:
     - Brad West
 keywords: ["computer vision", "autoencoder", "clustering", "fine art"]
 abstract: |
     In this work, we replicate a convolutional neural network clustering algorithm, Deep Convolutional Embedded Clustering (DCEC), to cluster a dataset of digitized fine art.
-DCEC is an convolutional autoencoder with an additional clustering output layer, and
+DCEC is a convolutional autoencoder with an additional clustering output layer, and
     is tasked with jointly optimizing for image reconstruction and clustering loss.
-    In this way, the algorithm learns an artistically relevant reduced dimensionality image structure which partitions the images into clusters.
+    The algorithm learns an artistically relevant reduced dimensionality image structure which partitions the images into clusters.
     We find that
     DCEC is effective in forming distinct clusters that cross artistic, genre,